 Jet Lag and KIDS – Tips Explain and Prepare

-Jet Lag and KIDS
+Jet Lag Kids

 Jet lag is painful for travelers of all ages and Jet lag with KIDS – a whole new ball of wax.
 You feel tired in the middle of the day and wide awake in the middle of the night.
 You get hunger pains at all the wrong times and feel a little like you got run over by a truck.
-Jet lag is painful, but expected.
+Jet lag is painful but expected.

 Imagine if you are a child and felt that way but didn’t understand why.
 You felt horrible with no explanation.
 Would you think you were sick?
 Would you wonder what was wrong with you?
 Would you wonder if you would ever feel good and normal again?

 People (and children) fear what they do not understand.
-So, to prepare for a trip that will include jet lag prepare yourself and the children!
+So, to prepare for a trip that will include jet lag it pays to prepare yourself and the children!
 Teaching your kids the how and why of jet lag will give them the background they need to understand jet lag, deal with it, and enjoy your family vacation even more!!